dlight/p-macro/README.md

 }
 ```

-It has more complex funcionality as well:
+It does other things too:

 ```rust
     p!(10, "a"); // same as println!("{:?} {:?}", 10, "a");